spdx/spdx-spec/docs/conformance.md

 ## 5.2 Introduction to Profiles <a name="5.2"></a>

-Profile is the term for a compliance point within the SPDX community across the Linux Foundation and OMG.
+Profile is the term for a compliance point within the SPDX community across The Linux Foundation and OMG.
 The System Package Data Exchange (SPDX) specification defines the following six compliance points, defined as “Profiles”: